Dump & Load Scripts (^d)

 Target AI Dir Scripts are configured with this directory containing the target database AI file

-Advanced Scripts in the Commercial Version
+Generating the advanced scripts in the Commercial Version or ProTop

 • The proposed structure file has dedicated areas for large tables and other areas based on rows per block